synergyjs/synergyjs.org/pages/index.md

 ### Declarative

-Express your UI simply in terms of data (JS) and templates (HTML & CSS), then let Synergy bind them together so that your UI updates efficiently whenever your data changes.
+Express your UI simply in terms of data (JS) and templates (HTML & CSS) and Synergy will update your UI efficiently whenever your data changes.

 ### Component-driven